T3 site is part of the Informa Markets Division of Informa PLC

 While looking at these two examples of human excellence which are not only contributing immensely towards preservation of Intangible Cultural Heritage but also contributing towards the economic boost and creating much needed employment opportunities in the respective region.
 And of course, witnessing and participating at such places brings great joy and happiness too.

-(The author is Arun Srivastava, Joint Director General Strategy & Product Development Division at the Ministry of Tourism, Govt. of India.)
+(The author is Arun Srivastava, Joint Director General, Ministry of Tourism, Govt. of India.)

 RELATED ARTICLES